srirachy/carousel_practice/README.md

 # Bootstrap Boilterplate

 ## Description
-A basic HTML5 Bootstrap template, including the required CSS and JS for Bootstrap to run.
+A proof-of-concept project for creating a carousel.

 ## Prerequisites
 - Understanding of [Bootstrap](https://getbootstrap.com/)